 We've come so far, but there is still a long way to go

 Many women in Nepal not only have lower access to education, they also face many challenges in their everyday life.
-They face limitations the society place on them because of their gender, which limits their mobility and ability to earn and spend.
+They face limitations that society places on them because of their gender, which limits their mobility and ability to earn and spend.
 Their voice in their family unit and in their communities is often subdued.
-These women such as those who we work with in Nepal, at Seven Women, are beaten, tortured and socially isolated for reasons beyond their control.
+These women, such as those who we work with in Nepal at Seven Women, are beaten, tortured and socially isolated for reasons beyond their control.

-As we celebrate International Women’s Day, not only do we celebrate our incredible achievements in women’s rights, we also need remind ourselves that many women do not have a voice.
-Their voices are silenced, their bodies are beaten and their opportunities are closed off from very young age.
-At Seven Women, we try to give some of these women voices, we help them help themselves and we give them possibilities for growth.
-We work with Nepalese women to improve their access to education and provide them the opportunities to work.
+As we celebrate International Women’s Day, not only do we celebrate our incredible achievements in women’s rights, we also need to remind ourselves that many women do not have a voice.
+Their voices are silenced, their bodies are beaten and their opportunities are closed off from a very young age.
+At Seven Women, we try to give some of these women voices, by helping them help themselves through education and employment, equipping them with the skills for growth.